KatGerMak/alx-system_engineering-devops/0x00-shell_basics/README.md

 "9-firstdirdeletion" deletes the directory may_first_directory
-"10-back" moves from working directory to previous one "11-lists" creates long format list from 3 directories
+"10-back" moves from working directory to previous one "11-lists" creates long format list from 3 directories "12-file_type" tells the type of a file called imafile